Nytelife26/transparency/views/critical/society/colour-blindness.md

-Then, and only then, is a truly colourblind society formed; one without the stains of the past, one which has atoned for its nonsensical divisions, and one that stops picking people out via labels like tins of soup on market shelves and instead evolves to see people for who they are.
+Then, and only then, is a truly colourblind society formed; one without the stains of the past, one which has atoned for its nonsensical divisions, and one that stops picking people out via labels like tins of soup on market shelves but instead evolves to see people for who they are.

-#### Post Scriptum
+#### Postscript

 I recognise that the ideas contained in this document may not be achieved in my lifetime.
 I recognise that they may never be achieved at all, too.
 But that does